Pristina Kosovo Travel Guide

 The park has designated cycling trails suitable for biking on mountains, a good way to explore its natural beauty.

-Maps are available at the park entrance or can be found online.
+Maps are available at the entrance to the park or can be found online.

 No authorized campsites exist within Prishtina city limits.
 This option is not for casual tourists.